reactive/data-client/docs/core/guides/class-components.md

 ---
-title: Usage with class components
+title: Using hooks with class components
 ---
 import PkgTabs from '@site/src/components/PkgTabs';